What Is FNA?

 Why Is FNA Important?

-* When found early, most cancers in the head and neck can be cured with relatively little difficulty.
+* When found early, most cancers in the head and neck can be cured.
 Cure rates for these cancers are greatly improved if people seek medical advice as soon as possible.
 So play it safe.
 If you have a lump in your head and neck area, see your otolaryngologist right away.

 What Are Some Areas That Can Be Biopsied In This Fashion?